progit/progit/pl/09-git-internals/01-chapter9.markdown

     changed the version number

-W następnej kolejności masz dwa obiekty do pobrania - `cfda3b`, który jest obietem tree z zawartością na którą wskazuje pobrany commit; oraz `085bb3`, który jest poprzednim commitem:
+W następnej kolejności masz dwa obiekty do pobrania - `cfda3b`, który jest obiektem tree z zawartością na którą wskazuje pobrany commit; oraz `085bb3`, który jest poprzednim commitem:

 <!-- Next, you have two more objects to retrieve — `cfda3b`, which is the tree of content that the commit we just retrieved points to; and `085bb3`, which is the parent commit: -->